Harry S. Truman Strike Group Enters U.S. Central Command Area of Responsibility

 |Downloads:

-This work, Harry S. Truman Strike Group Enters U.S. Central Command Area of Responsibility [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Harry S. Truman Strike Group Enters U.S. Central Command Area of Responsibility, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Harry S. Truman Strike Group Enters U.S. Central Command Area of Responsibility